 Thank you for your interest in working with me on your figure skating goals.
 I am truly honored and humbled.
-Your lesson schedule is included in this email.
+Your lesson schedule will be sent by text or email.
 In addition to your on ice lesson time with me, I want to let you know about several other opportunities that are offered while you visit our arena.

 Most recently the Broadmoor World Arena won the PSA Edi Award for outstanding training center at the 2013 PSA conference in Chicago.
 Many of our coaches have been honored with numerous coaching awards, so no matter who you are working with you will receive a great lesson and learn something about figure skating.

 If you are here to work exclusively with me, I am able to oversee and direct your entire learning process if that is what you and your primary coach at home want me to do.
 If this is this case, please have your primary coach and parent make this situation clear to all of the other coaches you are working with during your time here.
 I am also able to coordinate my work with the other coaches and work in a supporting role with any other coach you choose to direct you.
 Finally, if you simply want to consult with me on technical information, I am happy to serve in that role, too.
 It is your skating so it is your call.

 A couple of notes about my disciplined, systematic way of coaching.

 1. Video feedback analysis through an IPad application by HUDL.
 This is very similar to the Dartfish technology but quicker and I am able to move around the rink and film you on your natural jumping and spinning patterns from different angles both on and off the ice.